-- A problem with a global method like Elastic Arms is that the approximate number of tracks must be known beforehand.
-It gives you only better hit sharing, not better track finding efficiency. - Therefore Frühwirth and Strandlie proposed to modify the (local) Kalman filter using an assignment probability Sik for assigning hit i in plane k to the current track. - Thus all hits have a say in the propagation of a given seed. - Investigated for ATLAS in S. Fleischmanns thesis
+- A problem with a global method like Elastic Arms is that the number of tracks must be known beforehand. - It gives you better hit sharing, but not better track finding efficiency.

+Therefore Frühwirth and Strandlie proposed to modify the (local) Kalman filter using an assignment probability Sik for assigning hit i in plane k to the current track, thus giving all hits a say in the propagation of a given seed.